The following article is by Sherri Mertz, ACA L4 Coastal Kayaking Instructor.

 Drysuit/Paddling Suit – for colder water temperatures (say below about 55°F) the drysuit is a much better, safer option than most wetsuits.
 While there are wetsuits thick enough to protect someone at lower water temperatures (5mm thickness), they are usually too thick and bulky to be comfortable for paddling.
 These thicker wetsuits are usually used by divers who don’t need as much flexibility at the shoulders.
 Also, most divers going down into cold water will “pre-load” their wetsuits with warm water before going in for their dive.
 Paddlers don’t have that option of preparing for their capsize into the cold water.

 Drysuits work differently than wetsuits when it comes to keeping you warm.
 A drysuit completely protects your body from coming in contact with the water except for the head, hands, and sometimes feet.
 The entry zippers are completely waterproof.
 There are latex gaskets at the neck, wrists, and ankles to keep water from entering the suit.
 A better option than ankle gaskets (in my opinion) is to get the sewn-in socks or booties on the drysuit.
-The fabric of the suit is generally some kind of waterproof/breathable fabric, the better suits being made of Goretex.
+The fabric of the suit is generally some kind of waterproof/breathable fabric like Goretex.
+(Now that the patent on Goretex has expired, there are many suits that are similar in quality, but cost a little less than those with the name-brand material.)
 The drysuit does not actually provide much warmth.
 You must layer clothing under the suit to do that – usually synthetic wicking clothing like polypropylene or Capilene long underwear, polyester fleece, nylon, lycra, etc. You don’t want to wear cotton clothing under your drysuit because it can get wet from perspiration and will no longer provide insulation from the cold.

 The difference between a drysuit and a paddling suit is typically the material that some of the gaskets are made from.
 While a drysuit will have latex gaskets at all openings, paddling suits may substitute neoprene gaskets at one or more openings.
 The neoprene gaskets may not always be quite as watertight as latex, but at the neck opening, the neoprene can be more durable and more comfortable than latex.
 Paddling suits tend to be slightly less expensive than full drysuits which make them a good option for paddlers who may not use a drysuit as often or in less challenging conditions where capsizes are less frequent.